NazmiHakim/JavaScript-Basic/Rest Parameter and Spread Syntax/README.md

 </html>
 ```

-## How to Run

-1. Save the above code in an HTML file, for example, `index.html`.
-2. Open the `index.html` file in a web browser.
-3. The results of the sum calculations will be displayed on the webpage.

 ## Explanation

 - **Rest Parameter**: The `sum` function uses the rest parameter (`...data`) to accept an indefinite number of arguments as an array.
 This allows the function to handle any number of numeric inputs and sum them up.